grahamblevins/laravel-assets/README.md

 # Laravel 4 Assets

-This Laravel 4 package utilizes the framework's environment configuration for simple script and stylesheet management.
+This Laravel 4 package provides simple script and stylesheet management per application environment.

 ## Configuration

-Add `assets.php` to your `app/config` directory.
-Specify per environment configurations by adding an `assets.php` to each environment directory in your `app/config` directory.
+Add an `assets.php` to your `app/config` directory.
+Specify environment configurations by adding an `assets.php` to each environment directory in your `app/config` directory.

 ```php
 <?php